KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

 ## Overview of Linear Regression

-**Linear Regression** is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Linear Regression** is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
 The goal is to fit a straight line that best represents the relationship between the variables by minimizing the sum of squared differences between the observed values and the predicted values.
 It's commonly used for prediction and forecasting tasks, such as:

 - Predicting sales based on advertising expenditure.
 - Estimating house prices from features like area, number of rooms, etc.

 ### Linear Regression Equation

-The general equation for a linear regression model can be represented as:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The general equation for a linear regression model can be represented as:

 **$$
 y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + ... + \beta_n x_n + \epsilon